Gregory F. Van Tatenhove: Education and career

-Van Tatenhove was born in Los Angeles, California.
-He attended high school in Jessamine County, Kentucky, and received a BA from Asbury College (now Asbury University) in 1982.
+Van Tatenhove was born in Los Angeles.
+He attended high school in Jessamine County, Kentucky, and received a Bachelor of Arts from Asbury College (now Asbury University) in 1982.
 He was then a legislative Senate aide of Mitch McConnell.

-He attended the University of Kentucky College of Law where he obtained a JD in 1989.
-He was a law clerk for Judge Eugene E. Siler, Jr. of the US District Court for the Eastern District of Kentucky, from 1989 to 1990.
+He attended the University of Kentucky College of Law where he obtained a Juris Doctor in 1989.
+He was a law clerk for Judge Eugene Edward Siler Jr. of the United States District Court for the Eastern District of Kentucky, from 1989 to 1990.
 Van Tatenhove served as a trial attorney for the US Department of Justice, Federal Programs Branch, from 1990 to 1994.
-From 1994 to 2001, he was Chief of Staff & legal counsel for right-wing Congressman Ron Lewis.
-In 2001, George W. Bush appointed him US Attorney for the Eastern District of Kentucky, a post he held from 2001 to 2005.
+From 1994 to 2001, he was chief of staff and legal counsel for Republican Congressman Ron Lewis.
+In 2001, George W. Bush appointed him as United States attorney for the Eastern District of Kentucky, a post he held from 2001 to 2005.